How to Hire Baristas: Finding and Keeping Great Coffee Staff

 Your baristas are your business.
 They make every drink, create every customer interaction, and shape your shop's reputation.
 A great barista turns first-time visitors into regulars; a poor one drives customers to competitors.
 This guide covers how to find, evaluate, hire, and retain excellent coffee staff.

-Red flags: negative about previous employers, inconsistent job history without explanation, poor communication during hiring process, more interested in free coffee than the work, and can't handle constructive feedback.
+The key insight: hire for attitude and personality, train for skills.
+The ideal candidate genuinely enjoys interacting with people, is reliable and punctual, works well under pressure, takes pride in their work, and is coachable.
+Nice-to-haves: prior café experience, coffee enthusiasm, food service background, latte art skills, barista certification.
+Red flags: negative about previous employers, inconsistent job history without explanation, poor communication during the hiring process, more interested in free coffee than the work, can't handle constructive feedback.

 ChannelCostQualityVolume